 Digital learning is the most broad term.
 Any learning that is supported by technology or by instructional practices that fully utilize technology can be considered digital learning.
-An aspect of digital learning involves learning using technologies in an effective way, using features such as blended or virtual learning, etc. Besides, digital learning involves the use of technology, digital content, and instructional methods.
+An aspect of digital learning involves learning the use of technologies in an effective way, the use of features such as blended or virtual learning, etc. Besides, digital learning involves the use of technology, digital content, and instructional methods.
 Of course, digital learning includes online courses as well.
 Besides, using digital tools like interactive whiteboards and tablets in a classroom also involves students conducting Internet research or watching online videos.

 What is Online Learning?